-Senator Dodd.
+Senator DODD.
 It needs some clarity, I think.
 And we're setting some precedents here, and I presume we're going to be applying this to other treaties that may come along with extradition, and I think clarity on this or you're going to run into a buzz saw, I can tell you, just on the issue of the possession of firearms, I cited one organization that I suspect may have some real concerns about a provision like that and whether it applies, but that situation I'm talking about, where they arrest someone in Texas for extradition.
 There's a law in Oklahoma on the possession of explosives that would comply with the duality of criminality.
-In the fact situation-could you take the Oklahoma law and apply it to the standard of dual criminality even though the person wasn't from Oklahoma, wasn't in Oklahoma when they were arrested, but the statute exists in Oklahoma, does that meet the standard?
+In the fact situation-could you take the Oklahoma law and apply it to the standard of dual criminality even though the person wasn't from Oklahoma, wasn't in Oklahoma, does that meet the standard?